okami101/vuetify-admin/packages/docs/guide/crud/list.md

 </template>
 ```

-You just have to use `v-slot:field.{field}="{ item, value }"` for that.
+You just have to use a slot named as `field.{source}` for that, where `source` is the name of field.
 This slot will provide to you full row resource item and value of the cell that will be rendered as default.

 ### Expandable row